 Why Does My Neck Hurt?

 It can be difficult to pinpoint what causes neck pain when it starts, especially when it goes away in a matter of days or weeks.
 But if it returns with persistence or is more debilitating, it’s necessary to get the right diagnosis and treatment quickly.

 An old injury

 An Old Injury

 Because neck pain is fickle, it isn’t surprising that it comes and goes over time.
-An old injury from a fall, improper exercise, a car accident, or a sports injury, could be the culprit of current neck pain, even if the initial issue took place months or years ago.
+An old injury from a fall, improper exercise, a car accident, or a sports injury, could be the culprit of chronic neck pain, even if the initial issue took place months or years ago.
 For some, nerves in the neck and shoulder are impacted by an injury, causing pain and stiffness that comes back over time.

 Sleeping in the Wrong Position

-Many people wake up with a stiff neck each morning but shrug it off as the day move forward.
+Many people wake up with a stiff neck each morning but shrug it off as the day moves forward.
 But that stiffness can be an indicator of an underlying issue taking place throughout the night.
 It is common to sleep in an awkward or atypical position that ultimately overextends the neck, leading to pain that doesn’t go away.